apache/kyuubi/docs/tools/kyuubi-adminctl.md

 kyuubi 1.6.0-SNAPSHOT
 Usage: kyuubi-adminctl [refresh] [options]

-  -v, --version <value>    Using the compiled KYUUBI_VERSION default, change it if the active service is running in another.
   -b, --verbose            Print additional debug output.
   --hostUrl <value>        Host url for rest api.
   --authSchema <value>     Auth schema for rest api, valid values are basic, spnego.